Six tips for hosting memorable parties

 Another tip is to research what your guests have been up to before the party.
 When I had my book launch party, I looked through the guest list and thought about what was going on for each of my guests so I could ask about it when I saw them – were they going on a trip soon, did they get promoted recently, did they post on Facebook that they adopted a dog?
 Doing this will help you with conversation and will make your guests feel special.
 And, because you’ll be busy making introductions and attending to your guests, you won’t be able to have long conversations with each person.
 But if you can have short but meaningful conversations your guests will feel they matter to you.

 Don’t forget the non-alcoholic beverages.
 I find hosts often neglect the non-drinkers in the group.
 I don’t drink alcohol and many times I’ve had to track down a cup and fill it with tap water.
 Not a good guest experience.
 Make your teetotaler guests feel included; always have plenty of non-spirited drinks on hand.
 And no, plain bottled water doesn’t cut it; even non-drinkers like to have a special beverage.
 I like to serve a quality seltzer such as Pellegrino or Perrier with wedges of lemon or lime.
 Another option is flavored water such as Le Croix.
 Soda pop is fine, but it’s good to also have a beverage that doesn’t have sugar or chemicals in it.
+For those who enjoy creativity, offering alcohol-free versions of classic cocktails, like refreshing virgin margarita drinks, can elevate the experience and ensure every guest feels catered to.

 Handle hostess gifts gracefully.
 Many guests will bring you hostess gifts (as they should) as a thank you for inviting them to your party.
 This may include bottles of wine, nice chocolates, a tasty spread or jam or maybe some holiday cookies.
 You might be wondering how to handle these items.
 Simply take them from your guests, say thank you and put the item in a designated area, not some random place that can make it appear you aren’t grateful for the gift.
 You don’t need to serve the item if it’s consumable.
 The gifts are for you to enjoy later.
 There is no need to send a thank you note for the present, but if you happen to talk to the guest after the party you could mention how much you enjoyed the chocolates or homemade jam.